Mary, Princess Royal and Countess of Harewood: Yorkshire

-While at Goldsborough Hall, Princess Mary had internal alterations made by the architect Sydney Kitson, to suit the upbringing of her two children and instigated the development of formal planting of beech-hedge-lined long borders from the south terrace looking for a quarter of a mile down an avenue of lime trees.
-The limes were planted by her relatives as they visited the Hall throughout the 1920s, including her father, King George, and mother, Queen Mary.
+Following their marriage, Princess Mary and Lord Lascelles established their country residence at Goldsborough Hall in North Yorkshire.
+The house was the Harewood Estate's Dower house, although by the time of the couple's marriage it had been leased to tenants, who vacated the property in April 1922.
+While at Goldsborough Hall, Mary commissioned internal alterations by the architect Sydney Kitson to suit the upbringing of her two children, and she instigated the development of formal beech‑hedge‑lined borders extending from the south terrace for a quarter of a mile down an avenue of lime trees.
+The limes were planted by her relatives as they visited the hall throughout the 1920s, including her father, King George, and her mother, Queen Mary.

+Following the death of Princess Mary's father-in-law Henry Lascelles, 5th Earl of Harewood in 1929, her husband succeeded as the 6th Earl of Harewood and inherited the Lascelles' family seat, Harewood House; the family took up residence at Harewood during the months following the 5th Earl's death.
+Princess Mary took a keen interest in the interior decoration and renovation of Harewood House, and during the 1930s some £44,000 was spent on internal renovation and modernisation works.

+Interests

-After becoming the Countess of Harewood upon the death of her father-in-law, Princess Mary moved to Harewood House, and took a keen interest in the interior decoration and renovation of the Lascelles family seat.
-In farming pursuits, Princess Mary also became an expert in cattle breeding and was on the board of trustees of the Royal Agricultural Society of England of which her husband had been president.
-In December 2012, some of the Princess's belongings were sold in "Harewood: Collecting in the Royal Tradition", an auction organised by Christie's.
+She became an expert in cattle breeding and served on the board of trustees of the Royal Agricultural Society of England, of which her husband had been president.
+In December 2012, some of Mary's belongings were sold in "Harewood: Collecting in the Royal Tradition", an auction organised by Christie's.

-In the first half of the 20th century, she occasionally rode with the Bramham Moor Hunt – Lord Harewood was Master of the Hunt – and entertained many horse-racing enthusiasts at Harewood house parties for the race events at Wetherby and York.
+In the first half of the 20th century, Mary occasionally rode with the Bramham Moor Hunt – Henry was Master of the Hunt – and she entertained many horse-racing enthusiasts at Harewood house parties for the race meetings at Wetherby and York.